tylerrussin/C4ADS-Project/README.md

 **Clustering: Finding the Patterns**

-One solution is to try several different clustering techniques to try to split the tagged data into separate categories and then to manually analyze the clusters seeing if any are associated with dual-use trades.
+One solution is to try several different clustering techniques to try to split the tagged data into separate categories and then to manually analyze the clusters to see if any are associated with dual-use trades.
 Clusters could be based on a variety of different columns such as company, number of shipments, cargo weight, and more.
 And everything would likely be analyzed based on the product description category.

 **Brute Force: Manual Labeling**

 At first, this might seem like an idea to not consider due to its tedious and time-consuming nature.
 However, if done correctly it could create a very strong foundation for any predictive models built from it.
 We have about 16,000 rows of tagged data.
 If we decided to manually label all 16,000 rows.
 We could split it between the four of us and we could likely label all of the data within a day or two.
 We would be labeling based on reading the product description and searching for dual-use items.
-Once labeled we could train a model that searched the rest of our data.
+Once labeled we could train a model that searches the rest of our data.
 We could then manually label the newly tagged transaction that the model predicts.

 **Brute Force: Manual Labeling Modified for Automation**